Are there banks that will loan with bad credit?

 Other than the bank, your option to borrow funds comes from alternative lending companies.
 Depending on your financial situation, a certain type of loan can be more helpful to you.
 Alternative lenders have four types of loans for bad credit: personal loans, payday loans, vehicle title loans, and credit builder loans.

 To obtain a secured loan, you will need to supply an asset to serve as collateral.
-In the event that you can’t repay the loan, the lender simply collects the asset.
+In the event that you can’t repay the loan, the lender simply collects the assets.
 Because of the security that the lender has from the asset, they will also have lower interest rates than unsecured loans.

 Essentially, payday loans are small loans with brief terms.
 The loans are usually under $500 and have to be paid back by the next payday date.
 At the surface level, it seems like a seamless way to borrow.
 However, payday loans can have extremely high fees and interest rates.
 In fact, their interest rates are calculated to be more than 400% of the loan value.
 Because of this, payday loans can easily build up more debt than fix it and create a vicious cycle of borrowing that is hard to get out of.

 Vehicle title loans are a type of secured loan.
 Similar to payday loans, vehicle title loans can create more debt than relieve them.
-They have high interest rates and a compensation period of typically thirty days, making them very demanding to pay back.
+They have high interest rates and a compensation period of typically thirty days, making it very demanding to pay back.
 While extensions are possible with vehicle title loans, they are not the best option as it’s easy to become swept up in a cycle of debt.

 The most unique of all the loans is the credit builder loan.
 Once you are approved for it, your lender will allocate the loan amount into a separate savings account.
 As you pay monthly, the lender will be responsible for reporting to the credit bureau that you’re keeping up with your responsibility to pay.
 After the prescribed term is over, you can access the loan funds and have the benefit of improving your credit score.